Alexander Engelhard: Early life and career

-Politics
+Political career

 Engelhard was a member of the city council of Weißenhorn from 2002 to 2014 and has been a member of the district council of Neu-Ulm since 2002.

 He ran unsuccessfully for a seat in the 2003 Bavarian state election.

 After the previous CSU incumbent Georg Nüßlein did not run again, Engelhard ran a direct candidate in the Neu-Ulm federal constituency in the 2021 federal election.
 He won the direct mandate with 37.2% of the first votes.
 In the Bundestag, Engelhard is a member of the Committee for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection.